bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead.

-## Self-Study Questions
+## Interview Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?
 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?